danthegoodman1/Percolators/crdb/README.md

 Similar to the awesome composable transactions, the transaction client has another trick up its sleeve: transactional caching.

-Lets say you read the same row across two different functions within the same transaction, well it’d sure be a waste to do to the DB multiple times when you know you’re going to get the exact same data!
+Let's say you read the same row across two different functions within the same transaction, well it’d sure be a waste to do to the DB multiple times when you know you’re going to get the exact same data!
 Instead, the client caches reads for a transactions, so when you read the same row again, it instantly returns the previous result without making any network requests.

 The same works for writes: If you write to a row, then any subsequent reads will see that write without going to the database.